FAQ

 There are a few ways you can deal with the above.
 You can remove nodes that you don't want to show entirely by exporting to Excel - only the visible network will be exported and so when you reimport that Excel file the hidden nodes will be excluded from your updated network.

 Another solution is to use the "Reposition Isolates" option under layout.
 This moves all nodes other than those in the major component (Component 1) to rows at the bottom of the graph.
-Using the advanced settings, you can set the height between the repositioned rows to a small number and the vertical height to something small as well so that those repositioned nodes don't take up much space.
-You can then resave your view (either with those nodes visible, or you can hide them again and save).
 When you re-open the view now, your network should fill most of the screen.

 How can I make some, but not all, labels be always visible?